scottshepard/MScA/32017/Image Segmentation/README.md

 by the project instructions, I've edited this function to randomly rotate the selected patch and mask after selection but before sending it to training.

-Since there are 5 potential transformations, I can up the patch selection by a factor of 5.
-For speed's sake I'll only do 4.
-That way some patches won't be oversampled.

-    TRAIN_SZ = 16000
-    VAL_SZ = 4000

-I got a logloss of 0.34 for a score of 78%
+I got a logloss of 0.35 for a score of 78%

 Not much of an improvement.